metarex-media/www-metarex-media/content/project/downloads/_index.md

   params:
     icon: video
     download: true
-    description: A sample metarex file with the metadata for the rexy video.
+    description: A sample MetaRex file with the metadata for the Rexy video.
     group: Samples
 # ------------------------------------------------------------------------------